3rd Global Conference

-- Its evolutionary significance: Viewed from biological and paleoanthropoligical standpoint, how has play factored into the evolution of Homo Sapiens?
+- its evolutionary significance: Viewed from biological and paleoanthropoligical standpoint, how has play factored into the evolution of Homo Sapiens?

-- In politics: is politics a game?
+- in politics: is politics a game?
 What are the “rules” and how can they be transgressed?

-- In literature and the arts: How do the arts function as play in our culture?
+- in literature and the arts: How do the arts function as play in our culture?
 Are artists game-masters?
 Are some forms of art especially “playful?”
 How is “the play the thing”- to quote Shakespeare?
 What should we make of artistic works in which “dark play” is featured?

-- Historical and cultural models of play: Does “play” mean and function differently in different cultures and societies?
+- historical and cultural models of play: Does “play” mean and function differently in different cultures and societies?
 What can we learn by exploring other cultures’ models of play?
 Has the concept and practice of play evolved differently for adults and children?

-- In philosophy: How does play function in the divide between truth and appearance?
+- in philosophy: How does play function in the divide between truth and appearance?
 Do philosophers “play” with ideas?
 How can we understand play beyond the limits of specific disciplinary boundaries?
 Why does play continue to be a “slippery concept”?

-- As a psychological issue: Do we need to play as a function of mental health and well being?
+- as a psychological issue: Do we need to play as a function of mental health and well being?
 Are there healthy and non-healthy forms of play?
 Play/Work/Contemplation: does Aristotle’s analysis of the good life serve contemporary conditions?

-- As humour: How do jokes and other forms of humor operate as play?
+- as humour: How do jokes and other forms of humor operate as play?
 When might jokes and humor be “anti-play?”

-- Play of perception: How do our senses afford us opportunities to play?
+- play of perception: How do our senses afford us opportunities to play?
 Is the artistic look a form of play?
 Can sounds, tastes, colors invite us to playfully engage in the world?

-- Animal play: What does play mean in the animal world?
+- animal play: What does play mean in the animal world?
 Do animals play?
 Need to play?
 Can we play with animals in the sense that we are engaging in their own forms of play?
 Animal play has been an important tool in understanding how humans play.
 Given this, how are human and animal play different and similar?

-- Play and children: What role do toys serve in a child’s life?
+- play and children: What role do toys serve in a child’s life?
 How does play function in the classroom?
 How do children play?
 What role does contact with the natural world play in child’s play?

-- Play and technology: How has technology changed and expanded/or limited how we play in our respective cultures?
+- play and technology: How has technology changed and expanded/or limited how we play in our respective cultures?

-- Dark and dangerous play: Where does play veer from “playful” to dangerous and destructive?
+- dark and dangerous play: Where does play veer from “playful” to dangerous and destructive?
 How does the example of “war as play” provide a paradigm of exploring the complicated nature of play?
 How can we understand “dark play” within the classic paradigm in which play is seen as predominantly “fun”?

-a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of abstract, f) up to 10 key words
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: PLAY2 Abstract Submission.
+E-mails should be entitled: Play 3 Abstract Submission

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The conference is part of the Probing the Boundaries programme of research projects.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.
 All papers accepted for and presented at this conference are eligible for publication in an ISBN eBook.
 Selected papers may be invited to go forward for development into a themed ISBN hard copy volume.